acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 | Fast movement (>2m/s)  | 83%       | 81%    | 0.820    |
 | Multiple basketballs   | 90%       | 86%    | 0.880    |

+**Why this matters for basketball detection**: Statistical analysis helps us understand our model's strengths and weaknesses.
+For example, we know that our current model performs best in good lighting conditions and struggles most with small basketballs at long distances.
+This information guides both usage recommendations and future development efforts.

 ## 11. Quickstart Guide

 ### 11.1 Hardware Requirements